i70bassanglers/i70bassanglers.github.io/index.md

 description: "I-70 Bass Anglers - Premier bass fishing club serving the I-70 corridor region.
 Join us for competitive tournaments and camaraderie."
 ---

 The I-70 Bass Anglers is the premier bass fishing club serving the I-70 corridor region.
-Since our founding as FROGs in {{ site.founded }}, we've been dedicated to promoting the sport of bass fishing through competitive tournaments, conservation efforts, and building lasting friendships among anglers.
+Since our founding as FROGs in {{ site.founded }}, we've been dedicated to promoting the sport of bass fishing through competitive tournaments and building lasting friendships among anglers.

 ### Upcoming Events